puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

+Balanced members network.

 ##### `balancer_name`

 Data type: `Any`

+Name of balancer.

 ##### `ip`

 Data type: `Any`

+Specifies the IP address to listen to.

 ##### `version`

 Data type: `Any`

+Specifies the mod_cluster version.
+Version 1.3.0 or greater is required for httpd 2.4.

 ##### `enable_mcpm_receive`

 Data type: `Any`

+Whether MCPM should be enabled.

 Default value: `true`